Rise-Software/Rise-Media-Player/readme.md

 **Rise Media Player** brings all of your media to a whole new level.
 If it's videos, the music stored on your devices, discs or even your favourite streaming services; you'll love our player.
 One library for everything.
 Almost infinite customisability with settings that are second to none.
 Stream, browse and explore with Streaming Services - coming soon.

-## Appearance & Design
+## Appearance & design

-Created with WinUI and the latest design ideologies, Rise is modern while keeping all of the classic features people need.
+Created with WinUI and the latest design ideologies, Rise Media Player is modern while keeping all of the classic features people need.
 We use WinUI 2.6/2.7 to keep our user interface, clean, modern and consistent with Windows 11 UX.
 Although, this app does work on Windows 10 too.
 We use all of your favourite materials: Mica and Acrylic.
 We use Microsoft's icons and controls as well as some of our own to create a generally native feeling experience.
 Our own controls and icons give users a truly personalised experience, being able to choose their own icon packs and with features like compact mode, they can use it on any device they want!
 You can see a render of the current design we are going for:

 ![risenewimage](https://user-images.githubusercontent.com/74561130/133660500-93993dac-e3b9-4e47-add6-bd4e207dfef8.png)